Great Orme: Victorian expansion

-In 1825 the Board of the Port of Liverpool obtained a Private Act of Parliament to help improve safety and communications for the merchant marine operating in the Irish Sea and Liverpool Bay.
-The Act allowed them to erect and maintain telegraph stations between Liverpool and the Isle of Anglesey.
+In 1825 the Board of the Port of Liverpool obtained a local act of Parliament, the Liverpool Improvement Act 1825 (6 Geo.
+4. c. clxxxvii) to help improve safety and communications for the merchant marine operating in the Irish Sea and Liverpool Bay.
+The act allowed them to erect and maintain telegraph stations between Liverpool and the Isle of Anglesey.
 This would help ship-owners, merchants and port authorities in Liverpool know the location of all mercantile shipping along the North Wales coast.

 In 1826 the summit of the Great Orme was chosen as the location for one of the 11 optical semaphore stations that would form an unbroken 80 mi chain from Liverpool to Holyhead.
 The original semaphore station on the Orme, which consisted of small building with living accommodation, used a 15 m ship's mast with three pairs of moveable arms to send messages to either Puffin Island 7 mi to the west or 8+1/2 mi to Llysfaen in the east.
 Skilled telegraphers could send semaphore messages between Liverpool and Holyhead in under a minute.

 In March 1855 the Great Orme telegraph station was converted to electric telegraph.
 Landlines and submarine cables connected the Orme to Liverpool and Holyhead.
-At first the new equipment was installed in the original Semaphore Station on the summit until it was moved down to the Great Orme lighthouse in 1859.
+At first the new equipment was installed in the original Semaphore Station on the summit until it was moved down to the Great Orme lighthouse in 1862.
 Two years later the Great Orme semaphore station closed with the completion of a direct electric telegraph connection from Liverpool to Holyhead.

 By the late 1860s, Llandudno's blossoming tourist trade saw many Victorians visit the old semaphore station at the summit to enjoy the panorama.
 This led to the development of the summit complex.

 Twentieth century

 By the early 20th century, a nine-bed hotel was built on the site.
 It served as the clubhouse for the Great Orme Golf Club that was founded in the early 1900s.
 The course closed in 1939 and is now a sheep farm.

 On 11 July 1914, Beatrice Blore drove a Singer Ten car up the cable track of the Great Orme, with a gradient of 1 in 3 in places, becoming the first woman to drive up the steep and challenging headland.
 She was six months pregnant at the time and the drive was a publicity stunt developed by her partner George Wilkin Browne to help sell the cars at his Llandudno garage, North Wales Silver Motors.
 Her feat is commemorated by her unusual gravestone in St Tudno's graveyard.

-During the Second World War, the RAF built a Chain Home Low radar station at the summit.
-In 1952 the site was taken into private ownership until it was acquired by Llandudno Urban Town Council in 1961.